Site location and ownership

 An endemic subspecies of Boa Constrictor, which is highly threatened, is also present in the reserve.

-Since 2003 NCI researchers have being monitoring the growth and seed production of 13 tree species with a view to furthering knowledge about the ecosystem and ways to promote the restoration of degraded areas.
+Since 2003 NCEcuador researchers have being monitoring the growth and seed production of 13 tree species with a view to furthering knowledge about the ecosystem and ways to promote the restoration of degraded areas.

 Following a long history of human cultivation and exploitation just 1 per cent of the original forest cover survives.
 Traditionally, the area has been occupied by small holders cultivating land in the Rio Catamayo valley to feed their families.
 However, in recent years, due to fluctuations in global food prices, it has become economic to clear areas of dry forest on sloping land away from the valley bottom to produce maize for local markets.
 The forest has also been to some extent degraded by small holder cattle grazing.